BiomedSciAI/histocartography/README.md

 There is a working `.travis.yml` script in the root of the repository.
-Once you activate the Travis CI service `https://travis.ibm.com` for your repository, it will take care of installing the package, running the tests and scripts using a clean VM.
+Once you activate the Travis CI service `https://travis.ibm.com` for your repository, it will take care of installing the package, running tests and building a docker image using a clean VM.

 You can enable notifications for build outcomes to a slack channel of your choice: